control

 Bases: BodyItem

 IF/ELSE structure root.
-Branches are stored in :attr:body
+Branches are stored in :attr:body.

 Source code in src/robot/model/control.py